Silk Road Tour in Central Asia

 Burana Turm in Kirgistan

 We will begin the day with a two-hour drive to Burana Tower, 85km east of Bishkek.
 The minaret at Burana was built in the 11th century in the medieval city of Balasagun, the capital of the mighty Karakhanid Empire.
 You can climb up the winding staircase to enjoy extensive views of the Chuy Valley.
 There is also an open-air museum featuring a collection of ancient balbals, carved stone figures used as monuments.
 We will have lunch in a local family’s house in the nearby village and watch a performance of national horse games called Kok Boru or Ulak Tartysh.
-In the afternoon we will have a chance to meet an eagle hunter, who will make a short performance for us.
+In the afternoon, we will have a chance to meet an eagle hunter, who will make a short performance for us.
 Later, return to Bishkek.
-Before dinner you will have some tree time to pack or do some shopping.
+Before dinner, you will have some time to pack or do some shopping.

 Farewell dinner.